 - Social-Emotional Support

-A Safety Committee, comprised of administrators, buildings and grounds staff members and external partners, meets regularly to discuss ongoing efforts toward continuous improvement in our prevention, preparedness and preparation for emergency situations.
+A Safety Committee, comprised of administrators, staff members, the Mequon Police Department and external partners meets regularly to discuss ongoing efforts toward continuous improvement in our prevention and preparedness in emergency situations.
 The vision for the committee is to ensure the safety of all students, staff, and visitors.